 - cytomegalovirus (CMV)

-The childhood viruses that used to commonly cause encephalitis are now preventable by vaccines.
-Therefore, these types of encephalitis are rare.
+Vaccines prevent the childhood viruses that used to commonly cause encephalitis.
+Therefore, these types of encephalitis are rare today.

 Some childhood viruses that can cause encephalitis include:

-- California encephalitis is transmitted by mosquito bites.
-It is also known as Lacrosse encephalitis.
-It mainly affects children.
-It has few to no symptoms.
+- California encephalitis (also called La Crosse encephalitis): transmitted through mosquito bites and mainly affects children.
+It causes few to no symptoms.

-- St. Louis encephalitis occurs in the rural Midwest and southern states.
-It is generally mild.
-However, in people over 60, there is a 30 percent mortality rate.
+- St. Louis encephalitis: occurs in the rural Midwest and southern states.
+It’s generally a mild virus and causes few symptoms.

-- West Nile is most often found in Africa and the Middle East.
-However, it can occur in the US.
-West Nile is usually relatively mild.
-It can be fatal among older individuals and those with weakened immune systems.
+- West Nile virus: most often found in Africa and the Middle East.
+However, it can occur in the United States.
+It’s usually relatively mild, causing flu-like symptoms.
+However, it can be fatal among older adults and people with weak immune systems.

-- Colorado encephalitis is also called Colorado tick fever.
-It is transmitted by the female wood tick.
+- Colorado encephalitis (also called Colorado tick fever): transmitted by the female wood tick.
+It’s typically a mild disease, and most people will recover quickly.

-- Eastern equine encephalitis is spread by mosquitoes.
+- Eastern equine encephalitis: spread by mosquitoes.
 It affects both humans and horses.
-It is often mild but it does have a two percent mortality rate.
+Although rare, it has a 33 percent mortality rate.

-- Kyasanur forest disease is transmitted by tick bites.
-It can also be transmitted by drinking raw milk from goats, sheep, or cows.
-It has a one to two percent mortality rate.
-People most at risk are hunters, campers, forest workers, and farmers.
+- Kyasanur forest disease: transmitted through tick bites.
+People can also get it by drinking raw milk from goats, sheep, or cows.
+Hunters, campers, and farmers are most at risk for getting this disease.

 The groups most at risk of encephalitis are: